 Suzanne delivers and facilitates teachings within a variety of avenues: public classes, conferences, seminars, workshops, retreats, progressive immersions, teacher trainings, therapeutic sessions, private classes, interviews, online classes through YOGO.TV and has published in various medical journals.
 Suzanne was selected in Toronto's Sweat Equity Magazine in 2012 as a primary leader in community development within yoga.

-Suzanne's heart is primarily captured, mesmerized and nourished by her husband, two children & malamute husky living in Vancouver, BC.
+Suzanne's heart is captured, mesmerized and nourished by her husband, two children, malamute husky and her gracious yoga community in Vancouver, BC.

 In addition to yoga and community, Suzanne dives into motherhood, veganism, raw food, juicing, guitar, harmonium, painting, dancing, ancestry, biomechanics, therapeutics, telemark skiing, and playing hard with her children and Mother Earth.

 May our inner radiance light the way to recognizing the contributions & beauty that other human beings provide to this planet" -Suzanne Slocum Gori